Mirae Asset Global Investments Co. Ltd. Buys 11,628 Shares of Ally Financial Inc. (NYSE:ALLY)

 Mirae Asset Global Investments Co.
-Ltd. increased its stake in shares of Ally Financial Inc. (NYSE:ALLY – Get Rating) by 39.7% during the second quarter, HoldingsChannel reports.
-The fund owned 40,902 shares of the financial services provider’s stock after acquiring an additional 11,628 shares during the quarter.
+Ltd. boosted its stake in shares of Ally Financial Inc. (NYSE:ALLY – Get Rating) by 39.7% during the 2nd quarter, HoldingsChannel reports.
+The fund owned 40,902 shares of the financial services provider’s stock after purchasing an additional 11,628 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd.’s holdings in Ally Financial were worth $1,371,000 as of its most recent filing with the Securities and Exchange Commission.
+Ltd.’s holdings in Ally Financial were worth $1,371,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also bought and sold shares of the stock.
-Salem Investment Counselors Inc. increased its holdings in Ally Financial by 115.0% in the 1st quarter.
-Salem Investment Counselors Inc. now owns 645 shares of the financial services provider’s stock valued at $28,000 after buying an additional 345 shares during the period.
-Atticus Wealth Management LLC bought a new stake in Ally Financial in the 2nd quarter valued at $39,000.
-Versant Capital Management Inc increased its holdings in Ally Financial by 1,510.6% in the 1st quarter.
-Versant Capital Management Inc now owns 1,063 shares of the financial services provider’s stock valued at $46,000 after buying an additional 997 shares during the period.
-Institutional & Family Asset Management LLC bought a new stake in Ally Financial in the 1st quarter valued at $51,000.
-Finally, DeDora Capital Inc. bought a new stake in Ally Financial in the 1st quarter valued at $64,000.
-Institutional investors own 91.57% of the company’s stock.
+Several other large investors also recently added to or reduced their stakes in the stock.
+State Street Corp increased its stake in Ally Financial by 3.3% during the first quarter.
+State Street Corp now owns 8,749,404 shares of the financial services provider’s stock worth $380,424,000 after acquiring an additional 281,795 shares during the last quarter.
+Dimensional Fund Advisors LP increased its stake in Ally Financial by 0.5% during the first quarter.
+Dimensional Fund Advisors LP now owns 6,513,100 shares of the financial services provider’s stock worth $283,226,000 after acquiring an additional 30,005 shares during the last quarter.
+Royal Bank of Canada increased its stake in Ally Financial by 5.6% during the first quarter.
+Royal Bank of Canada now owns 6,035,703 shares of the financial services provider’s stock worth $262,433,000 after acquiring an additional 320,049 shares during the last quarter.
+LSV Asset Management increased its stake in Ally Financial by 3.0% during the first quarter.
+LSV Asset Management now owns 3,752,758 shares of the financial services provider’s stock worth $163,170,000 after acquiring an additional 107,791 shares during the last quarter.
+Finally, Magnolia Group LLC grew its stake in shares of Ally Financial by 56.6% during the second quarter.
+Magnolia Group LLC now owns 2,843,224 shares of the financial services provider’s stock valued at $95,276,000 after buying an additional 1,027,710 shares during the last quarter.
+91.57% of the stock is owned by institutional investors.

 Ally Financial Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, November 15th.
-Shareholders of record on Tuesday, November 1st will be given a dividend of $0.30 per share.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, November 15th.
+Shareholders of record on Tuesday, November 1st will be issued a dividend of $0.30 per share.
 The ex-dividend date is Monday, October 31st.
 This represents a $1.20 dividend on an annualized basis and a yield of 4.54%.
-Ally Financial’s payout ratio is presently 17.29%.
+Ally Financial’s dividend payout ratio is currently 17.29%.

 Analyst Upgrades and Downgrades

-Several brokerages have issued reports on ALLY.
-Credit Suisse Group lowered their price target on shares of Ally Financial to $44.00 in a report on Thursday, October 13th.
-The Goldman Sachs Group lowered their target price on shares of Ally Financial from $40.00 to $36.00 and set a “buy” rating on the stock in a report on Tuesday, October 4th.
-Piper Sandler lowered their target price on shares of Ally Financial from $34.00 to $31.00 and set an “underweight” rating on the stock in a report on Monday, September 26th.
-Raymond James lowered shares of Ally Financial from an “outperform” rating to a “market perform” rating in a report on Thursday, October 6th.
-Finally, StockNews.com initiated coverage on shares of Ally Financial in a report on Wednesday, October 12th.
-They issued a “hold” rating on the stock.
-One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and six have given a buy rating to the company.
-Based on data from MarketBeat.com, Ally Financial has an average rating of “Hold” and an average target price of $42.79.
+A number of research firms have recently commented on ALLY.
+Barclays cut their target price on Ally Financial from $56.00 to $49.00 and set an “overweight” rating on the stock in a research note on Thursday, September 15th.
+Morgan Stanley cut their target price on Ally Financial from $41.00 to $40.00 and set an “overweight” rating on the stock in a research note on Wednesday, October 5th.
+Jefferies Financial Group reaffirmed a “buy” rating and set a $50.00 target price on shares of Ally Financial in a research note on Wednesday, July 13th.
+Citigroup cut their target price on Ally Financial from $39.00 to $35.00 in a research note on Thursday, October 13th.
+Finally, Compass Point cut their target price on Ally Financial to $54.00 in a research note on Monday, July 4th.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and six have issued a buy rating to the company.
+According to MarketBeat.com, Ally Financial has a consensus rating of “Hold” and a consensus price target of $42.79.

 Ally Financial Profile